uzzielperez/uzzielperez.github.io/_posts/2020-04-17-Tornadoes-History.md

 Anyway, I think I'd like to make a simple app that pings me updates on Tornadoes in Tuscaloosa.
 But I'm in a middle of finishing phase I of my dissertation.
 I want to keep the momentum on that.
 It would be the same whether a make a pinging app or not.
 I will stay awake until things clear.

 Tonight is just a brief respite.
 A respite. lol.
 I solved some problem in my analyzer code.
 I've been working on it quite intensely the past week.
 I've got a messy brute force solution but it seems to work.
 It's also *cute*.
 Tomorrow, I will start to write a cleaner version and close Phase I in a few days.

+Wrote a bit tonight to clear my mind and also severe storms are expected in Tuscaloosa once again this Sunday.
+Hope everyone stays safe!